Primary Health Care Nursing

 NURS5080 Capstone (Research)

-Credit points: 12 Session: Semester 1,Semester 2 Classes: distance education/intensive on campus, up to 8 study days Prerequisites: (42 credit points and NURS5069 Research in Nursing & Health Care) Assessment: thesis (100%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 12 Session: Semester 1,Semester 2 Classes: four intensive, on-campus study days Prerequisites: 42 credit points and NURS5069 Assessment: Student assessment (100%) conducted throughout the semester, as advised within the relevant unit of study outline Campus: Mallett Street, Sydney Mode of delivery: Block mode

 Note: Department permission required for enrolment

 This unit of study will provide an opportunity for students with an interest in research to conduct an in-depth exploration of a topic that you have identified as being of personal professional relevance and/or research interest.
 To complete this unit you will be expected to work independently selecting, locating and analysing the relevant literature to prepare a scholarly piece of work reviewing current knowledge on the self-identified topic.
 While you will be expected to pursue your investigation as an independent scholar you will be assisted in your work by regular meetings with the unit coordinator, student colleagues and an academic advisor appointed on the basis of your area of interest as identified by the topic.
 Your work may be presented in either thesis or journal manuscript formats and will be assessed in a manner appropriate for determining suitability for further research higher degree work.
 Students are advised to indicate their interest in undertaking the research capstone to the Director of Postgraduate Studies as they complete the unit of study NURS5069 Research in Nursing and Health Care so that specific academic advice can be provided.
 Capstone (Research) is also an important component of the Sydney Nursing School pathway to research higher degree enrolment and students interested in pursuing this pathway should also seek Academic advice from the Director of Postgraduate Studies before enrolling in the second semester of their course.

 NURS5091 Simulation-Based Learning in Health